better-internet/radworks-docs/docs/community/04_faq.md

 *Examples of self-hosted or non-custodial wallets:* MetaMask, Rainbow, any hardware wallet

 #### Hosted
-These wallets are considered to be less secure than a non-custodial wallet, but many still be preferred as they don’t require as much responsibility and are usually more user friendly.
+These wallets require more  trust in an intermediary to host your wallet than a non-custodial wallet, but many still be preferred as they don’t require as much responsibility and are usually more user friendly.
 As these wallets are hosted by centralized entities that are privy to regulation, there is a risk of losing access to these wallets by the company running into issues.
-Please note that we have experienced issues voting with hosted wallets such as Coinbase wallets in the past.
+Please note that community members have experienced issues voting with hosted wallets  in the past.
+Please see our troubleshooting section below if you experience issues.

 *Examples of hosted or custodial wallets:* Coinbase, Binance